solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

 ## Exercise 1: Setup and Configuration

-In this exercise, you will create some tables and use the COPY command to move data into those tables.
+In this exercise, the COPY command will be used to move data into those tables.
 The data is in JSON format and not SQL format so the usage of `jsonb` data type with be required to import the data into a temporary table.
 We will use this initial data to run some queries to transform the data such that we can utilize the new JSON syntax in PostgreSQL 16.

 ### Task 1: Configure Server Parameters

-You will utilize the query store and logical replication in subsequent labs.
-Here you will modify the server parameters to support these exercises.
-You are going to enable query store now as it takes a few minutes for the queries to start to be recorded.
+In this task, server parameters will be configured to ensure support for the Query Store and logical replication in subsequent labs.
+It is necessary to enable Query Store now as it takes a few minutes for the queries to start to be recorded.

 1. Switch to the Azure Portal.
-2. Browse to your primary **PREFIX-pg-flex-REGION-16** instance or writer endpoint.
+2. Browse to the primary **PREFIX-pg-flex-REGION-16** instance or writer endpoint.
 3. Under **Settings**, select **Server parameters**.
 4. Browse for the `wal_level` parameters.
 5. Set the value to `logical`.